threader/PC-Tuning/docs/post-install.md

 ## Configure a [Web Browser](https://privacytests.org)

 A standard Firefox installation is recommended.
-I have created a script to download and install the latest version, install [uBlock Origin](https://github.com/gorhill/uBlock), cleanup the interface and disable updates.
-If you would like to retain in-browser update capabilities, remove the entire line that contains **DisableAppUpdate** from the script.
-Open CMD and enter the command below.
+I have created a script used to update/install the latest Firefox version.
+Open CMD and enter the command below

 ```bat
 C:\prerequisites\scripts\firefox\install-firefox.exe
 ```

-- Install [uBlock Origin](https://github.com/gorhill/uBlock) if you have not already.
-I also recommend importing [ClearURL's filter list](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt) along with [Dreammjow's filter list](https://raw.githubusercontent.com/dreammjow/MyFilters/main/src/filters.txt) and installing the [Skip Redirect](https://addons.mozilla.org/firefox/addon/skip-redirect) extension.
-The [Arkenfox user.js](https://github.com/arkenfox/user.js) can also be imported into Firefox, see the [wiki](https://github.com/arkenfox/user.js/wiki).
+- Install [uBlock Origin](https://github.com/gorhill/uBlock) and the [Skip Redirect](https://addons.mozilla.org/firefox/addon/skip-redirect) extension if you have not already.
+[Dreammjow's filter list](https://raw.githubusercontent.com/dreammjow/MyFilters/main/src/filters.txt) can be imported (beware of sites breaking)

+- On Firefox, after configuring extensions, I usually customize/cleanup the interface further in **Menu Settings -> More tools -> Customize toolbar...** then skim through **about:preferences**.
+The [Arkenfox user.js](https://github.com/arkenfox/user.js) can also be imported, see the [wiki](https://github.com/arkenfox/user.js/wiki)

 ## Install 7-Zip